-- 9.20 The Millennium Way, Heart of England Way long distance footpaths also run through the parish as does the shorter 40-mile circular Coventry Way.
-These provide enjoyment and exercise for people from a wide geographical area. - 9.21 Improving accessibility for Berkswell village is an objective of the NDP.
-The village is located about 2 miles from the wide range of services and facilities at Balsall Common, but the lack of public transport connectivity and the absence of a safe pavement/cycle route mean that most residents use a car for even simple journeys. - 9.22 A new bridge over the west coast mainline associated with HS2 at the north of Hallmeadow Road will have a footpath and safer cycling options.
+- 10.14 Car journeys put pressure on the local road network of winding rural lanes.
+The parish council would like to see more investment in safer routes to encourage increased walking, cycling and mobility scooters.
+Improving opportunities for walking, cycling and mobility scooters in Berkswell Parish would also assist with supporting healthy lifestyles initiatives and promoting well-being in line with Local Plan Policy P18. - 10.15 A cycle path was incorporated into the design of Hallmeadow Road with the southern end close to the Station.
+This is currently little used because it is an isolated and short feature that does not connect to the shops or much else.
+The distance from the Riddings Hill estate (off Hallmeadow Road) is well within a comfortable walking distance for residents using the station. - 10.16 The public footpath across Barrett's Farm is used by many in the Kelsey Lane/Catchem's Corner areas to reach the shops and is used by some commuters in the summer to access the station. - 10.17 The extensive network of footpaths within the parish, particularly those on Barrett's Farm and the Greenway (to the east of Balsall Common), are used extensively for recreational walking, including dog walking, running and cycling.
+As such they make a significant contribution to health policy objectives in the Local Plan in an area without formal publicly provided sports facilities. - 10.18 The Millennium Way, Heart of England Way long distance footpaths also run through the parish as does the shorter 40-mile circular Coventry Way.
+These provide enjoyment and exercise for people from a wide geographical area. - 10.19 Improving accessibility for Berkswell village is an objective of the NDP.
+The village is located about 2 miles from the wide range of services and facilities at Balsall Common, but the lack of public transport connectivity and the absence of a safe pavement/cycle route mean that most residents use a car for even simple journeys. - 10.20 A new bridge over the west coast mainline associated with HS2 at the north of Hallmeadow Road will have a footpath and safer cycling options.
 This brings the possibility of connecting Berkswell village to Balsall Common through an extension of the new footpath/cycleway into Berkswell village and using the existing cycleway on Hallmeadow Road.
-Such an extension would benefit those who use mobility scooters as well as cyclists and pedestrians. - 9.23 Planning of cycle and walking routes into the draft housing allocation 1 Barrett's Farm could connect with the Hallmeadow Road cycle route (perhaps extended to Berkswell village) providing a much-improved cycle network for local journeys and recreation. - 9.24 The NDP Steering Group has identified the following as "safe" walking and cycle routes in Berkswell parish and developers will be encouraged to provide linkages to this network to reduce residents' reliance on the private car.
+Such an extension would benefit those who use mobility scooters as well as cyclists and pedestrians. - 10.21 Planning of cycle and walking routes into the draft housing allocation 1 Barrett's Farm could connect with the Hallmeadow Road cycle route (perhaps extended to Berkswell village) providing a much-improved cycle network for local journeys and recreation. - 10.22 The NDP Steering Group has identified the following as "safe" walking and cycle routes in Berkswell parish and developers will be encouraged to provide linkages to this network to reduce residents' reliance on the private car.